Proteolysis: Post-translational proteolytic processing

 Limited proteolysis of a polypeptide during or after translation in protein synthesis often occurs for many proteins.
 This may involve removal of the N-terminal methionine, signal peptide, and/or the conversion of an inactive or non-functional protein to an active one.
 The precursor to the final functional form of protein is termed proprotein, and these proproteins may be first synthesized as preproprotein.
 For example, albumin is first synthesized as preproalbumin and contains an uncleaved signal peptide.
 This forms the proalbumin after the signal peptide is cleaved, and a further processing to remove the N-terminal 6-residue propeptide yields the mature form of the protein.

 Removal of N-terminal methionine

-The initiating methionine (and, in prokaryotes, fMet) may be removed during translation of the nascent protein.
+The initiating methionine (and, in bacteria, fMet) may be removed during translation of the nascent protein.
 For E. coli, fMet is efficiently removed if the second residue is small and uncharged, but not if the second residue is bulky and charged.
 In both prokaryotes and eukaryotes, the exposed N-terminal residue may determine the half-life of the protein according to the N-end rule.